sarabenchinoun/customisable-landing-page/README.md

 ## 🎨 Customization

-### Theme
+### Theme Editor

-The template includes a built-in theme customizer that allows you to:
+The built-in visual editor provides real-time customization of:

-- Choose from multiple color schemes
+- Choose from multiple color schemes with live preview
 - Adjust border radius for components
 - Select different font combinations
 - Toggle between section variants

-### Content
+### Content Management

 All content is managed through the `lib/config.ts` file, making it easy to update:

 - Site metadata
-- Navigation links
+- Navigation structure
 - Section content
-- Button labels and links
+- Call-to-action elements
-- Feature lists
+- Feature descriptions
 - Testimonials

+## 🔄 Design Workflow

+1. Share the customization interface with clients
+2. Let them experiment with different styles and layouts
+3. Export their preferred configuration
+4. Implement the final design with the generated CSS
+5. Populate with actual content

 ## 📄 License